International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 #### Description

-The `TransferStartMessage` is sent by the provider to indicate the dataset transfer has been initiated.
+The `TransferStartMessage` is sent by the provider to indicate the [Dataset](../model/terminology.md#dataset) transfer has been initiated.

 #### Notes

-- The `dataAddress` is only provided if the current transfer is a pull transfer and contains a transport-specific endpoint address for obtaining the dataset.
+- The `dataAddress` is only provided if the current transfer is a pull transfer and contains a transport-specific endpoint address for obtaining the [Dataset](../model/terminology.md#dataset).
 It may include a temporary authorization via the `dspace:endpointProperties` property.

 ### 3. TransferSuspensionMessage